Yelfive/md-notes/en/Linux/Tcl.md

 recommend: true
 ---

-# Tcl: Tool Command Language
+# TCL: Tool Command Language

 ## 1. Everything is a string